yehlo/PoShExpert/docs/Day2.md

 ## Remoting <a name="psremoting"></a>
 In the world of psremoting there is the differentiation between legacy and universal psremoting.

 <b>Legacy:</b> Legacy psremoting used with a lot of old commands like ```Get-WmiObject -computername```.
 It works on a process and command level and developers all did their own magic.
 <b>Universal:</b> Remoting needs to be configured once through wsman and then is able to remote any command locally on the computer.
+A lot of the newer commands utilize wsman per default but you could also fallback to ```Invoke-Command``` which opens a connection through wsman and does the necessary calls.

 Commands to enable remoting:
 ```powershell